GutiSoftware/Extended-precision-in-Delphi/README.md

 And other one comparing the tow codes, the original and the new one : CodeComparation.pdf

 The files in the Repository (SysUtils.dcu and System.SysUtils.dcu), are already changed to the new version to compile programs showing data in up to 19 decimal digits.

+Added file SysUtilsPatch.exe (and a new branch with the delphi project) to replace bytes the in System.dcu file (or similary).

+The delphi project have been programmed by Arapumk